yuxi-liu-wired/cheela/src/dragonsegg/god20.md

 "Are you God?" he asked.

 "No," God's-Chosen said.
 "Bright is God.
 I am merely Bright's vehicle by which he sends his Word and his Blessing.
 You have received the Word.
 Go and carry it out.
 Yours will not be an easy task, for it will take a dozen greats of turns to create a temple of that size.
 But do not worry about the time, for Bright is patient.
 I will stay here and bring the Blessing of Bright to all the clans.
-That too will take time, but by the time you have the Holy Temple built, I will have brought the Blessing of Bright to all here in the east and will come to Bright's Heaven to bring the Blessing down on all who live there&mdash;on the Holy Temple itself."
+That too will take time, but by the time you have the Holy Temple built, I will have brought the Blessing of Bright to all here in the east and will come to Bright's Heaven to bring the Blessing down on all who live there---on the Holy Temple itself."

 "Bright give me strength that I might live to see the time," said Hungry-Swift.